 Photo By Scott Seiler Photography

 October in Fargo seems to bring a handful of things with it each year: the finality of the year embodied by the transition of once lively tree leaves from a verdant green to rich hues of red and orange before finally resting devoid of color altogether on the ground, the traditions of Halloween, trick-or-treating and everything else the spooky holiday entails, and, perhaps most frightening of all – our first snowfall.
 Fargo’s first recorded frozen precipitation of the 2019 fall/winter was in October.
 The first 2018 snowfall in Fargo also took place in October.
 In 2017… you guessed it, October.
-Like clockwork, the season’s first flakes fly perennially during the tenth month.
+Like clockwork, the season’s first flakes fly perennially during the tenth month, perhaps signaling to the residents that they may want to either check their gas supply is good or look at a company similar to Nelson Propane Gas, LLC so as to possibly get a good supply.
 In a year full of broken traditions, Mother Nature may intend on keeping this one.

 Even with the experience, the Streets Team has in addressing heavy snow, the City